Pacnatz/TripleTen-Practice-Repo/TripleTen Notes/Sprint 2.md

 * ease-in-out
 * linear

-<span class="blue-text-bold">Applying transitions to the hover state will only affect when you hover over, not when you take off.
+<span class="red-text-bold">Applying transitions to the hover state will only affect when you hover over, not when you take off.
 Applying transitions to the base class will affect it both ways</span>

 #### Shadows:
 * Horizontal shadow offset